-- ◆ If you have not used any of your faucets for a number of hours (for example, overnight or while you are at work), run the water for several minutes.
+- If you have not used any of your faucets for a number of hours (for example, overnight or while you are at work), run the water for several minutes.
 This will bring in fresh water from our water main, which contains no lead.
 (To conserve water, catch the flushed tap water in buckets or pots to use for cleaning or to water plants.) - Always use cold water for drinking, cooking and preparing baby formula.
 Never cook with or drink water from the hot water tap.
-Never use water from the hot water tap to make baby formula.
+Never use water from the hot water tap to make baby formula. - Periodically remove and clean the faucet screens/aerators.
+While doing so, run the tap to eliminate debris. - Check your service line where it enters your building and determine if it is made of lead.
+If it is, replace it. - Identify and replace old plumbing fixtures that contain lead.
+Brass faucets, fittings and valves may leach lead into drinking water especially those purchased before 2014.